MalakKhashoqji/MalakKhashoqji/README.md

 - 👋 Hi, I’m @MalakKhashoqji
-- 👀 I’m interested in IoT and embedded systems 👩🏻‍💻👩🏻‍🔧
+- 👀 I’m interested in IoT and embedded systems and AI 👩🏻‍💻👩🏻‍🔧
 - 🌱 I’m currently learning Collaboration IoT and flutter
 - 💞️ I’m looking to collaborate on IoT projects
 - 📫 How to reach me khashoqjimalak@gmail.com